False Claim to U.S. Citizenship

 Step 3: Did the individual make the false claim for any purpose or benefit under the INA, federal, or state law?

 Possible purposes under the INA, federal, or state law include avoiding removal proceedings and other negative legal outcomes.
-Possible benefits include entry into the United States, getting a job, and obtaining a U.S. passport.
+Possible benefits include entry into the United States, obtaining employment (as described above), and procuring a U.S. passport.

 Step 4: Did the individual make a timely retraction?